In this review article I share my hands-on product evaluations of several very popular weighted vests.

 What’s not so good:

 * Like the RUNFast Max Pro reviewed below, there’s no padding on the shoulders.
-Cross101 also offers add-on shoulder pads, but I didn’t like their fit or their thickness…not worth it to me.
+Cross101 also offers add-on shoulder pads, but I didn’t like their fit or their thickness, so I passed on buying those.

 (I don’t find the shoulder straps chafe or dig into me anymore than the Jansport backpack I hauled around back in college.)